JrVolt/DJI2Lz/README.md

 - **numpy**

 ## Note
-Each modules can be executed standalone, execpt for the flightrecord decode that require `dji-log`, PLEASE DO NOT, they are safer to use with the launcher.
+Each modules can be executed standalone, execpt for the flightrecord decode that require `dji-log`, PLEASE DO NOT; they are safer to use with the launcher.

 All the goal of the project has already been achieved, it can be considered complete.